roz3xdbspotify/db/README.md

-storage for the MY spotify site
+storage for the MY spotify Site